microsoft/vscode-mssql/localization/README.md

 1. Run `yarn gulp ext:generate-pseudo-loc` to generate pseudo localization files.
 2. This generates `bundle.l10n.qps-ploc.json` and `package.nls.qps-ploc.json` files in the `localization\l10n` and root folders respectively.
 3. Install the `Pseudo Language Language Pack` extension in VS Code.
-4. Set the display language to `Pseudo Language`.
+4. Set the display language to `Pseudo Language` using `Configure Display Language` command in the command palette.
 5. Reload vscode and test the extension to see the pseudo localized strings in the UI.